UBC-MDS/programming-in-python-for-data-science/slides/module2_13.md

 [5 rows x 16 columns]
 ```

-Perfect\!
-Remember from earlier in module 2 how it’s important that we
+Just like we did earlier in module, we need to save the dataframe to an
-always save the dataframe to an object when making changes involving
+object when making changes involving columns.
+This will permanently save
-columns.
+the column `weight_g` to the dataframe `df`.

 Notes: Script here